sandroamiridze/dwm1/README.md

 dwm - dynamic window manager
 ============================
 This is my dwm .config which is an extremely fast, small, and dynamic window manager for X.
+Pywal - generates random colors for dwm so you need to install it!!

 Requirements
 ------------